 The Outside Consultant Exercise

 The Think Tank has isolated you in a room by yourself for three weeks.
-There is no TV, radio, or computer in the room, but it is very comfortable, and you are well-fed with all your favorite foods and snacks.
-You have a lovely, comfortable bed to sleep in, and you are well-compensated for your time.
+There is no TV, radio, or computer in the room.
+But it is very comfortable, and you have plenty of good food.
+And you also have a lovely, comfortable bed for rest, and you receive excellent compensation for your time.

-During your three weeks, you are not allowed to read or listen to any news, and you are not allowed to talk to anyone other than members of the Think Tank.
-All you are permitted to do is read your candidate’s own Tweets or posts on social media and watch videos of him speaking at rallies of at White House conferences.
-You are also permitted to read transcripts of his speeches and interviews he has done with various people.
+During your three weeks, you cannot read or listen to any news.
+And you cannot talk to anyone other than members of the Think Tank.
+You can read your candidate’s own Tweets or posts on social media and watch videos of him speaking at rallies of at White House conferences.
+You can also read transcripts of his speeches and interviews he conducts with various people.

-You have also been assigned to read the U.S. Constitution and to read original primary documents from the original Continental Congresses in which the Constitutional writers debated various parts of the Constitution.
+The Think Tank also assigned you to read the U.S. Constitution and to read original primary documents from the original Continental Congresses.

-If you need background information on the information you are reading—for instance, the identity of people the candidate refers to or the events to which he is referring—several members of the Think Tank are permitted to answer your questions with basic factual responses only.
+If you need background information on your readings, the Think Tank can answer your questions with basic factual responses only.

 Photo by Thought Catalog, courtesy of Unsplash

-Lastly, you also have a dossier on the candidate’s life, which has been compiled by the bi-partisan Think Tank.
-It contains basic facts about the candidate’s early years, his education, his marriages, his political and business ventures, as well as several scandals associated with the candidate, as well as several notable successes.
+Lastly, you also have a dossier on the candidate’s life, compiled by the bipartisan Think Tank.
+It contains basic facts about the candidate’s early years, his education, his marriages, his political and business ventures, as well as several of his scandals and notable successes.

 Here are the criteria again, for your convenience.

-#1: The president (or candidate) consistently shows that he has a strong grasp of the US Constitution and that he is willing to be held accountable by other branches of the government.
+#1: The president (or candidate) consistently shows that he has a strong grasp of the US Constitution and that he is willing to work with other branches of the government.

-#2: The president (or candidate) shows a consistent effort to listen to experts in various political, social, and medical matters (especially in areas where he lacks expertise) and to allow their expertise to inform his presidential policies.
+#2: The president (or candidate) shows a consistent effort to listen to experts in various political, social, and medical matters.
+He allows their expertise to inform his presidential policies.

 #3: The president (or candidate) shows a consistent effort to work with people from other parties and to listen to the concerns of all U.S. citizens.

-#4: The president (or candidate) is open to constructive criticism and shows a consistent desire to learn from his mistakes.
+#4: The president (or candidate) listens to constructive criticism and shows a consistent desire to learn from his mistakes.

-#5: The president (or candidate) is willing to work with and be held accountable by a variety of news outlets of different political persuasions.
+#5: The president (or candidate) is willing to be transparent with a variety of news outlets of different political persuasions.

 #6: The president (or candidate) consistently shows respect for the dignity of all human beings.

-#7: The president (or candidate) operates from a clear and apparent set of ethical principles that aim at both his good and the good of everyone in the U.S., and his life conduct has consistently demonstrated high ethical standards.
+#7: The president (or candidate) operates from a clear and apparent set of ethical principles.

-#8: The president (or candidate) consistent communicates in a way that demonstrates clear, evidence-based, critical thinking.
+#8: The president (or candidate) consistently communicates in a way that demonstrates clear, evidence-based, critical thinking.

 #9: The president (or candidate) shows a willingness to consider other people’s points of view.